ScottMorse/PyMusician/README.md

 The Mode class is a very intuitive and simple class for a musician to deal with.

 ## Creating a Mode
 To create a new Mode instance, all one needs is the root and mode name.
 The root note can either be a string note name, or a <a href="#the-note-class">Note</a> object.
-Read below to find a reference of Mode names.
+Below is a <a href="#supported-mode-names">reference</a> of Mode names.

 ```python
 from pymusician import Note, Mode